magumbert/brain_tumor_detection/README.md

 # brain_tumor_detection
-Leverage deep learning to detect brain tumors
+Leverage deep learning to detect brain tumors.

+Project is currently in progress.